IRS Forms

 How much Foreign Tax Credit can I claim without filing Form 1116?

-If all your foreign income is passive and total foreign taxes are at or under 300, 600 if married filing jointly, you may elect to claim the credit without filing Form 1116.
+You can skip Form 1116 only if all three conditions are met: all your foreign income is passive, AND it is reported on a payee statement such as a 1099-DIV or 1099-INT, AND total foreign taxes are at or under 300, 600 if married filing jointly, AND you elect this procedure.
 You give up carrybacks and carryforwards when you do this.

 What are the current IRS updates I should know about for 2025?

-The IRS’s posted Form 1116 instructions are the 2024 version, last reviewed January 7, 2025.
+The IRS’s Form 1116 instructions are the 2025 version, revised September 16, 2025.
 Relief in Notices 2023‑55 and 2023‑80 allows reliance on prior rules for certain creditability questions until further notice.
 Check these before you conclude a foreign tax is noncreditable.

 When should I choose a deduction instead of the credit?